lox/agent-docs/commands/commit.md

 ## Process

+If you have the `precommit` tool available, use it!
+Otherwise:

 1. Check for staged changes (`git status`)
 2. If no staged changes, review and stage appropriate files
 3. Run pre-commit checks (unless --no-verify)